virtual-labs/exp-total-station-iitr/experiment/experiment-name.md

-## Observations of Vertical and Horizontal angles using Total Station.
+## Observations of vertical and horizontal angles using total station.